ezzing/3DLayout-documentation/README.md

       longitude:longitude value in decimal degrees (remember to include the negative sign for south and west coordinates),
       created_at: creation date,
       updated_at: modification date,
-      url: an url to visit the project or embed it as an iframe (append "/true" to start in showcase mode) }
+      url: an url to visit the project or embed it as an iframe }

+> The url can be used to embed a readonly version of the project, please, visit bla bla section to find how to use it…

 ### getLayout